 About Our Pronghorn Antelope Hunts

 We hunt the open country and prairies of Central to Northern Arizona, so long distance shooting is a must.
-It is not uncommon to shoot over 300 yards on antelope.
-We recommend a flat shooting rifle cartridge, a good high-power riflescope and a bipod.
+It is not uncommon to take rifle shots over 300 yards on antelope.
+We recommend a flat shooting rifle cartridge, a good high-power riflescope and a Harris mounted bipod.
 The spot and stalk hunting methods are mainly used for our rifle and muzzleloader hunts.
-Decoys or blinds at water holes are used for archery.
 Muzzleloaders can be Inline style with bipods and scopes.

 ALL ARIZONA PRONGHORN HUNTING IS BY LOTTERY DRAWING.
-The State of Arizona does not participate in the landowner tag program.
+The State of Arizona does not participate in any kind of landowner tag program.
 There is no way around the drawing process.
 The drawing for AZ Pronghorn is from January through February.
 Interested AZ antelope hunters should contact us as soon as possible for license/tag application assistance and procedures.
 We will assist any hunters interested in booking with us.

 If you are lucky enough to draw an Arizona pronghorn antelope tag in a quality unit, there is a good chance of getting a record-book head.
 The areas are scouted extensively by our professional antelope guides prior to the season.If you already drew an Arizona antelope tag and are interested in a hunt, give us a call or email.
 We hunt most of the quality Arizona pronghorn areas and know them well.

 Arizona Pronghorn Tag fee: $565.00(NonRes) or $103.00(Res) and license fee: $160.00(NR) or $37.00(Res).

 |Antelope: Fully-Guided (2 on 1)||5||$2,500.00/person|